Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Method

-\header{\textbf{CasTemp.}} To this end, we propose a scalable and effective model, CasTemp, that aligns with the dynamic graph definition of cascades and leverages efficient precomputation and sequence modeling.
+\header{\textbf{CasTemp.}} To this end, we propose a simple but effective model, CasTemp, that aligns with the definition of dynamic graph and leverages efficient sequence modeling for information cascades.
 We consider a dynamic graph $G = (V, E, T)$ where each event $(src_i, tgt_i, c_i, t_i)$ denotes the diffusion of cascade $c_i$ from source $src_i$ to target $tgt_i$ at time $t_i$.
 We extend this with second-stage popularity conversion events $H = \{(tgt_j, user_j, c_j, t_j)\}_{j=1}^M$, capturing downstream user interactions such as likes, comments, or purchases, thereby forming an augmented view of cascade dynamics.
-The pipeline graph of CasTemp is shown in \cref{fig:pipeline}.

-Firstly, we precompute two key structural components to facilitate efficient modeling for CasTemp during training:
+The pipeline of CasTemp is shown in \cref{fig:pipeline}.
+Firstly, we construct two key structural components to facilitate efficient modeling for CasTemp during training: \begin{enumerate}[label=\arabic*., leftmargin=*] \item \textbf{Inter-cascade competition graph} $\mathcal{G}_c = (\mathcal{C}, \mathcal{E}_c, \mathbf{w}_c)$: We construct a weighted graph among cascades based on promoter overlap.
+Specifically, the edge weight $w_{ij}$ between cascades $c_i$ and $c_j$ is defined via Jaccard similarity \cite{niwattanakul2013using}: $w_{ij} = \frac{|U_i \cap U_j|}{|U_i \cup U_j|}$, where $U_i$ and $U_j$ denote the sets of promoters involved in cascades $c_i$ and $c_j$, respectively.
+A threshold $\tau_1$ is applied to sparsify the graph, retaining only edges with $w_{ij} \geq \tau_1$ to model significant competitive or collaborative relationships.
+When a new cascade arrives, the set-based formulation enables efficient incremental updates in $O(|\mathcal{C}| \cdot d)$ time, where $d$ is the average number of promoters per cascade, ensuring scalability in dynamic settings.